 The most popular dog breed lists consist mostly of big dogs.
 Large dogs usually range between 40-80 pounds and often make great family companions or jogging buddies.
-There is a wide variety of breeds that fall under large dogs, with quite a few differences between them.
+There are quite a few different breeds of large dogs — keep reading to learn about 15 of the most popular!

 1. Airedale Terrier

 The Airedale is a regal and alert dog.
-With wiry hair, they may be a good match for families with allergies as they tend to shed less.
-A versatile terrier breed, they have been hunters, athletes, and beloved family members.
+They may be a good match for families with allergies, as their wiry hair tends to shed less.
+A versatile terrier breed, they have long been hunters, athletes, and beloved family members.

 2. Australian Shepherd

 Australian Shepherds have gained quite a bit of popularity in the past few years.
 They excel in almost anything they put their minds to, eagerly learning anything you’re willing to teach.
-A herding breed, you may want to be careful with this breed around small children, they tend to nip heels to get their charges going where the dog wants them to be, safe and under their watchful care.
+However, you may want to be careful with this herding breed around small children.
+These dogs tend to nip heels to move their charges along, while also ensuring that they’re safe and under the dog’s watchful care.

-Useful dog gear: Muzzles for German Shepards – See our guide!
+Useful dog gear: Muzzles for German Shepherds – See our guide!